suzanamelomoraes/WebDevPersonalList/README.md

 ## COURSES

-### FREE (or you can audit for free without some options e.g. tests and/or exercises)
+### FREE (or you can audit for free without some options, e.g. tests and/or exercises)

 **Web Development / FrontEnd Development:**